 The Company follows the guidance in ASC 860 Transfers and Servicing when accounting for loan participations and other partial loan sales.
 Such guidance provides accounting and reporting standards for transfers and servicing of financial assets and requires a participation or other partial loan sale to meet the definition of a "participating interest," as defined in the guidance, in order for sale treatment to be allowed.
-Participations or other partial loan sales which do not meet the definition of a participating interest remain on the Company's Consolidated Statement of Assets and Liabilities and the proceeds are recorded as a secured borrowing until the definition is met.
+Participations or other partial loan sales which do not meet the definition of a participating interest remain on the Company's Consolidated Statements of Assets and Liabilities and the proceeds are recorded as a secured borrowing until the definition is met.
 Secured borrowings are carried at fair value to correspond with the related investments, which are carried at fair value.
 See Note 15 for additional information.

-Payable to Syndication Partners:
+Amounts Payable to Syndication Partners:

 The Company acts as administrative agent for certain loans it originates and then syndicates.
 As administrative agent, the Company receives interest, principal and/or other payments from borrowers that gets redistributed to syndication partners.
-Such amounts are recorded as payable to syndication partners on the Consolidated Statements of Assets and Liabilities.
+If not redistributed by the reporting date, such amounts are recorded as payable to syndication partners on the Consolidated Statements of Assets and Liabilities.